Christ Without Cliques: Excommunicated, Not Disconnected

 I saw hierarchy override humanity.

-I saw cliques where there should’ve been communion.
+I saw cliques where there should’ve been an inclusive community.

-I didn’t lose Christ — I lost patience for the politics built around his message.
+I didn't lose sight of Christ — I lost patience for the politics built around his message.

-Especially once I realized what I don't hear many don’t talk about:
+Especially once I realized something few talk about:

 the Bible is rich in astrological, mystical, and symbolic wisdom.

-That discovery didn’t distance me from God — it deepened my devotion.
+That discovery didn’t distance me from God — it actually deepened my devotion.

 That God is not a box, a building, or a boys-only club.
 That love is not earned by conformity — it’s remembered by resonance.